tauthethirtythird/io_qp2_rule_kor/readme.md

 > This trigger scenario is very likely inaccurate, needs research

-Split method: Split the attack into several groups of 4 and the remaining portion (if Volatile mod is active then split into 8)
+Split method: Split the attack into several groups of 4 and the remaining portion (during【Volatile】changes to 8)

 Warning method: 1 second before receiving this attack ! and !! etc. animations with sound are played, the warning corresponds to the amount of parts the attack is split into (for example Windup 4 corresponds to 4+4+4+n, aka 13~16 attack)
 1 second later the attacks start entering the garbage queue, each split is separated by 0.5s

-## Garbage hole positions
+## Garbage messiness

 TETR.IO's garbage messiness system is decided by two numbers:
 “every line in the same attack has an X% chance to not stay on the same column”, “different attacks have a Y% chance to not stay on the same column”